mufafa/DollyXs/ReadMe.md

 Open DollyXs.pro file on your `Qt Creator.app` then build as is

 ## Using DollyXs
 First of all you need to download Adobe Indesign Plug-in SDK from https://developer.adobe.com/console/home.
-Unzip the folder whereever you want into your machine.
+Unzip the folder wherever you want into your machine

 Adobe Indesign Plug-in SDK folder structure should be as downloaded.
 ```